Technical SEO

 <changefreq>

-The <changefreq> tag is an optional child element of the <url> tag in an XML sitemap which indicates how often content is changed on a website.
+This is an optional child element of the <url> tag which indicates how often content is changed on a website.
 However, Google says it is obsolete.

 changefreq value for Google